etn-ccis/blui-angular-workflows/login-workflow/example/README.md

 ## Example Auth Workflow App

-This project is a sample that demonstrates how to use [@pxblue/angular-auth-workflow](https://www.npmjs.com/package/@pxblue/angular-auth-workflow).
+This project demonstrates how to use the [@pxblue/angular-auth-workflow](https://www.npmjs.com/package/@pxblue/angular-auth-workflow).
 It includes a sample Home screen with buttons to log out and change password.
 If the user is not authenticated, he/she will be presented with the authentication workflow with screens for Log In, Forgot Password, Support, and Registration.

+This project also demonstrates how to provide mock API service implementations for `PxbAuthUIService` and `PxbRegisterUIService`.
+These service calls should be replaced with API calls instead of resolving with mocked responses.

+Whenever a user is logged in, this app stores session information in local storage.
+The 'Remember Me' toggle state is also stored in local storage, so that user credentials can be pre-populated when a user logs out.

 ## Available Scripts